MuhammedBuyukkinaci/General-IT-Notes/SystemDesignInterView/README.md

 - Distributed queue improves the design by decoupling the components of mail servers and smtp workers.

 - Some messages can be stuck in the queue.
-This can be the result of non-existing receivers of insufficient smtp workers.
+This can be the result of non-existing receivers or insufficient smtp workers.

 16) Email receiving flow